adamsilver/adamsilver.io-jekyll/_drafts/2015-01-15-the-boring-front-end-developer.md

 ## 2. Browser support

 The boring developer realises that while not all experiences will be identical and that all browsers *can* be used to consume a website, even *gasp*, IE6 and below.
 He will promote Progressive Enhancement and Cross-browser (not Multi- Browser) scripting at any given opportunity.
+The boring front-end developer realises it is not a feat to drop support for a particular (set of) browser(s) and stop caring about those users.

 ## 3. Accessibility